Physical Education and Recreation

 21G Student Recreation Center

 Nationally certified personal trainers perform fitness assessments and create individualized training programs for students.
-Each session includes a risk assessment and goal-setting consultation, personalized workout program, and training session to refine the participant’s technique and form.
+Each session includes a risk assessment and goal-setting consultation, personalized workout program, and physical training to refine the participant’s technique and form.

 For more information, call 541-346-4113 or visit the website.